caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 [^5]: The disk0 folder is where both the EPrints XML is stored as well as any media (e.g. pdf, image file, audio file).

 [^6]: AWS has a hosted RDBMS (relational database manage system) that appears to your application as if it is MySQL (what EPrints uses).
-There are edge cases particularly when your record data has problematic character encodings (i.e. not UTF-8) that make this swap a project in itself.
-The actual migration would be existing MySQL/MariaDB to a clean copy with all encodings fixed MariaDB then dump and restore into AWS's RDBMS.
+There are edge cases particularly when your record data has problematic character encoding (i.e. not UTF-8) that make this swap a project in itself.
+The actual migration would be existing MySQL/MariaDB to a clean copy with all encoding fixed MariaDB then dump and restore into AWS's RDBMS.
 Starting from a clean slate with RDBMS on the other hand is most trivial (basic sort out the connection string and permissions).

 [^7]: See [Migrating EPrints](migrating-eprints.html)